2016 Indian banknote demonetisation: Banknotes in circulation

 On 28 October 2016, the total banknotes in circulation in India were valued at ₹17.77 trillion; what proportion of this derived from and banknotes was unknown.
 In its annual report of March 2016, the Reserve Bank of India (RBI) stated that total banknotes in circulation valued ₹16.42 trillion, of which nearly 86% (around ₹14.18 trillion) derived from and banknotes.
 In terms of volume, the report stated that 24% (around 22.03 billion) of the total 90.26 billion (9026.6 crore) banknotes in circulation were and banknotes.

 Before demonetisation (November 2016), there were banknotes worth ₹17.97 trillion in the market.
 The demonetised banknotes constituted 86.4% of it.
 The banknotes in circulation had reached to the level before demonetisation in March 2018.
 By March 2018, there were banknotes worth ₹18.03 trillion in the market; an increase of 9.9%.
 New banknotes of and constitute 80.6% of it.
 Thus, small domination banknotes increased by only 5.8%.
 The volume of banknotes in the market increased by 2.1%.
 The banknotes in circulation had further increased to ₹19.5 trillion in September 2018 and ₹21.41 trillion in March 2019, 19.14% higher than the level before demonetisation.
 Five years after demonetisation, the currency in circulation was at a record high of ₹29.17 trillion on 29 October 2021.

 Terrorism and internal security

 Initially following demonetisation, activities and attacks by the Maoist Naxalite radical groups decreased, which was attributed to lack of finance following demonetisation.
 The surrender rate had reached its highest.
 The activities returned within few months.
 There was a decrease in the terror activities in Jammu and Kashmir.

+A number of academic assessments reported positive effects of demonetisation on internal security.
+Chiarotti and Monnet, using daily data on Maoist surrenders from 2006 to 2018, found a statistically significant increase in surrenders following demonetisation and evidence of reduced violence in districts more exposed to the cash shortage.
+Other academic assessments similarly reported reductions in terrorist financing and terrorist activity following the policy.